 The change in control agreements with the Named Executive Officers provide severance benefits in connection with certain qualifying terminations following a change in control.
 Severance benefits under the change in control agreements are triggered in case of a termination of employment by the Company (or its successor) without cause or by the executive for good reason, in each case, within 12 months following the change in control event.
 The current change in control agreements with Messrs.
 Lane and George and Ms. Shaeff also provide for severance benefits if the executive resigns from the Company (with or without good reason) within 90 days following the change in control event.
 As we have previously disclosed, new change in control agreements entered into after February 2014 do not include this feature, and, as such, it is not included in either Mr. McKenna's or Ms. Howell's change in control agreement.
-These agreements provide for the Company's payment of the following lump-sum amount to the Named Executive Officers upon a qualifying termination of employment within 12 months following a change in control event, in addition to reimbursement of former executive officers' insurance premiums for continuing COBRA coverage under the Company's policies for up to 12 months if they do not have insurance coverage available through another employer:
+In addition to reimbursement of the former executive officers' insurance premiums for continuing COBRA coverage under the Company's policies for up to 12 months if they do not have insurance coverage available through another employer, these agreements provide for the Company's payment of a lump-sum amount equal to (i) the sum of the officer's current base salary plus bonus (the greater of the average incentive plan bonus paid during the last three years or annual incentive plan bonus for the year of termination of employment, determined following completion of the applicable performance period pursuant to the goals established for such bonus), times (ii) the applicable multiplier set forth below, to the Named Executive Officers upon a qualifying termination of employment within 12 months following a change in control event:

-- Two times the sum of current base salary plus bonus (the greater of the average incentive plan bonus paid during the last three years or annual incentive plan bonus for the year of termination of employment, determined following completion of the applicable performance period pursuant to the goals established for such bonus) for Messrs.
-Lane, George, and McKenna; and - · One times such amounts for Mses.
-Shaeff and Howell.
+- Two times such amounts for Messrs.
+Lane, George, and McKenna; and - One times such amounts for Mses.
+Shaeff and Howell